This is a text overlay image of the original work Fanning the smoke of the konro grill at Momofuku Ko by Lou Stejskal on Flickr under cc.

 The neophyte online store in Amazon, ISUMER, impresses people with their stainless steel portable barbecue charcoal grill.

-The BBQ grill has four detachable legs that you can assemble and disassemble in just a few minutes.
+This grill has 4 legs that you can easily attach and re-assemble and disassemble in just a few minutes.

 The stainless steel material means that it can handle the heat put out by the notorious binchotan charcoal (aramaru only).

-The stainless steel material which the BBQ grill is constructed from is abrasive and rust- resistant.
-The metal plates are also made of 24 gauge stainless steel and therefore will not be easily bend or twist when pressure is applied.
+The stainless steel material which the BBQ grill is constructed from is abrasive and rust-resistant.
+The metal plates are also made of 24 gauge stainless steel and therefore will not be easily bent or twist when pressure is applied.

 The grill is easy to assemble and easy to clean.
 Plus you can adjust its legs to a certain height even on rugged terrain to keep the grill horizontally aligned.

-It has four air vents on either side to allow air flow smoothly and control the heat from the charcoal while you’re grilling your favourite meals.
+It has four air vents on either side to allow airflow smoothly and control the heat from the charcoal while you’re grilling your favorite meals.

 Grill delicious recipes anytime anywhere with the ISUMER Portable BBQ Charcoal Grill!